aws-samples/dr-with-eks-efs/README.md

-## Multi Region Disaster Recovery with EKS and EFS for Stateful Workloads
+## Multi Region Disaster Recovery (DR) with EKS and EFS for Stateful Workloads

 This project shows the steps involved to implement the solution architecture explained in this AWS blog: ....